Liminality: Music and other media

 Many videogames exist which are based on the aesthetic concept of liminal spaces.
 Examples include Superliminal and the video game adaptations of the Backrooms among many others.

 Liminal Space is an album by American breakcore artist Xanopticon.
 Coil mention liminality throughout their works, most explicitly with the title of their song "Batwings (A Limnal Hymn)" (sic) from their album Musick to Play in the Dark Vol. 2.
 In .hack//Liminality Harald Hoerwick, the creator of the MMORPG "The World", attempted to bring the real world into the online world, creating a hazy barrier between the two worlds; a concept called "Liminality".

+Liminal Space is the third studio album by artist, mxmtoon, released in 2024.
+Liminality was a theme both within the visuals of the album, but also in the meaning of its songs that tell the story of change.

 In the lyrics of French rock band Little Nemo's song "A Day Out of Time", the idea of liminality is indirectly explored by describing a transitional moment before the returning of "the common worries".
 This liminal moment is referred as timeless and, therefore, absent of aims and/or regrets.